2003 Brazilian Grand Prix: Background

 In preparation for the race, the majority of teams conducted in-season test sessions at the Circuit de Catalunya (now called the Circuit de Barcelona-Catalunya) in Spain from 25 to 28 March 2003 and worked to alter the aerodynamic performance of their cars.
 Sauber and Williams evaluated revised chassis components and both teams assessed their selection of tyre compounds from the Malaysian Grand Prix, optimising the setup of their vehicles to better suit it.
-A lap of 1 minute and 17.288 seconds topped the time sheets for the Williams test driver Marc Gené on the first day.
-Pedro de la Rosa, the McLaren test driver, set the second day's fastest time, a 1-minute and 15.506 seconds.
-Williams's Ralf Schumacher set the quickest lap on the third day, lowering the overall best time to a 1-minute and 15.352 seconds.
-On the final day (held in heavy rain in the morning and sunshine for most of the afternoon) Ralf Schumacher remained fastest overall with a lap of 1 minute and 17.591 seconds.
+A lap of 1:17.288 topped the time sheets for the Williams test driver Marc Gené on the first day.
+Pedro de la Rosa, the McLaren test driver, set the second day's fastest time, a 1:15.506.
+Williams's Ralf Schumacher set the quickest lap on the third day, lowering the overall best time to a 1:15.352.
+On the final day (held in heavy rain in the morning and sunshine for most of the afternoon) Ralf Schumacher remained fastest overall with a lap of 1:17.591.
 Toyota test driver Ricardo Zonta drove a Toyota TF102B for three days at the Circuit Paul Ricard evaluating its tyres.

 The defending World Drivers' Champion Michael Schumacher of Ferrari was criticised by the German and Italian press for a sub-par beginning to the season.
 Schumacher said he expected criticism and thought Ferrari would have an advantage on circuits that suited his team better than others, "The first two races are not too good.
 Still, we got eight points out of these not very good races for us and our time will come again."
 Räikkönen, the Drivers Championship leader, said he would approach the race in the same method as he did in the preceding Malaysian Grand Prix, as Giancarlo Fisichella was eager to score for the Jordan team in its 200th Formula One race, "I trained and prepared hard for Sepang but unfortunately I did not get off the mark.
 So my target for the Brazilian Grand Prix is to take the chequered flag and bring points to the team and looking at the way the car ran strongly with Ralph in Malaysia, I know I can get both jobs done."